 7 Flower Bouquet Colours for Your Wedding

-7 of our Favourite Flower Bouquet Colours:
+7 of our Favourite Flower Bouquet Colours

-1. Pink Bouquets
+1. Pink Flower Bouquets

 Using shades of pink guarantees a vibrant yet soft and feminine effect to your bouquet.
-Pink Stargazer Lilies are a must use flower if you are leaning towards Pink as your wedding colour.
-Lilies work especially well in cascade bouquets.
+Pink Stargazer Lilies are a must-use flower if you are leaning towards Pink as your wedding colour.
+Lilies work especially well in cascade flower bouquets.
 Combining different shades of Pink colours assures that your guests will have a euphoric sense of happiness when witnessing you walk down the aisle.
 Overall, Pink suggests happiness and vibrancy, and what could be more joyful than tying the knot with your loved one?

-2. Yellow Bouquets
+2. Yellow Flower Bouquet

 If you’re a gleeful bride ready to put your playful side on display, yellow is your colour!
 When we think of yellow, we think of sunflowers.
 Sunflowers work brilliantly with bohemian wedding styles and bring a sense of creativity to a wedding.
 Yellow roses or daffodils are also perfectly cheerful yellow flowers.
-Yellow is also one of the most attention-grabbing colours on the colour wheel so if the fact that you are the bride and the entire day is all about you isn’t enough, using yellow flowers will definitely do the trick.
+Yellow is also one of the most attention-grabbing colours on the colour wheel so if the fact that you are the bride and the entire day is all about you isn’t enough; using yellow flowers will definitely do the trick.

-3. Blue Bouquets
+3. Blue Flower Bouquets

 If you’ve decided that blue is the colour for your bouquet, it’s important to look at different colour schemes of blue as there are so many.
 Different schemes of blue work with different seasons.
 For example, pale blue is a perfect spring colour yet royal blue works best in winter.
 Seasons also have a big impact on the kinds of flowers that you have as options.
-If you’re planning a blue June wedding you can take a look at Iris’s but if you’re looking for an all year round bloomer, Hydrangeas will definitely brighten up your bouquet.
+If you’re planning a blue June wedding you can take a look at Iris’s but if you’re looking for an all-year-round bloomer, Hydrangeas will definitely brighten up your flower bouquet.

-4. Red Bouquets
+4. Red Flower Bouquets

 Red is without a doubt the most romantic colour in existence.
 Whether you’re going for a ruby red or you’re a Burgundy lover, you can never go wrong with red flowers in your bouquet.
 Red roses are the epitome of love, so bearing a bunch while getting hitched sounds like the perfect start to happily ever after from our point of view.
 If you’re not a tremendous fan of red roses you could absolutely take a look at some luscious red peonies and dahlias.

-5. Purple Bouquets
+5. Purple Flower Bouquets

 Purple combines the serene strength of blue and the bold power of red.
 Your bouquet would certainly gain a fairytale feel if you incorporate some lavender and monkshood.
 The colour purple adds mystery and imagination to any atmosphere, therefore adding purple to your bouquet creates a magical look especially to an outside wedding.

-6. Orange Bouquets
+6. Orange Flower Bouquets

-7. White Bouquets
+7. White Flower Bouquets

 Such a pure and elegant colour could truly not go unnoticed.
 White flower bouquets contribute to the idea of purity and innocence which wedding dresses usually reflect.
 This is a very positive colour which makes you feel relaxed.
 There is an infinite amount of white flowers to choose from when deciding on white wedding bouquets.
-Wisterias make for perfect waterfall shaped bouquets.
+Wisterias make for perfect waterfall-shaped bouquets.
 If you’re going for a more sophisticated feel, Calla lilies are the absolute choice.
 White bouquets keep your theme plain and simple but still very captivating.